 Most degree programs that follow a pre-medical track prepare students for the MCAT and advancement into medical school, which is a highly competitive process.
 Applicants to medical school have at least a bachelor’s degree with required undergraduate work in biology, chemistry, physics, mathematics, and English.
 Medical school, along with residencies, prepares students for physician and surgeon positions, and other specializations in the medical industry such as anesthesiologist, gynecologist, and pediatrician positions, where they work in private offices or clinics with a staff of nurses and/or administrative personnel.

 The U.S. Bureau of Labor Statistics (BLS) reports that the median annual wage for physicians and surgeons is equal to or greater than $166,400.
-The BLS also expects employment for physicians and surgeons to increase by 24% between 2010 and 2020, though wage and employment vary depending on factors like area, employer or size of medical practice, experience, and position.
+The BLS also expects employment for physicians and surgeons to increase by 24%, though wage and employment vary depending on factors like area, employer or size of medical practice, experience, and position.